I cover news, sports and features.

-My earliest memory of photography goes back to when I was about six years old, and wouldn’t stop begging my father to give me a camera.
-Finally he handed over an old compact camera with a slide film.
-I was pretty disappointed with the result; I got small-framed, transparent pictures and not one single print to show around.
+When I was about six years old I wouldn’t stop begging my father to give me a camera.
+Finally he handed over an old compact camera with slide film.
+I was pretty disappointed with the result; I got small-framed, transparent pictures and not one single print to show.